Martial Godo: Wigan Athletic (loan)

+Strasbourg

+On 1 September 2025, Godo joined French Ligue 1 side Strasbourg for a reported fee of £6 million.
+He signed a five-year deal with the club.

 International career

-Born in England, Godo is of Ivorian descent and holds dual-citizenship.
-On 10 November 2023, Godo was called up to the England U20 squad for the first time.
+Born in England to Ivorian-French parents, Godo holds dual Ivorian-French citizenship.
+On 10 November 2023, he was called up to the England U20 squad for the first time.
 Six days later on 16 November 2023, he made his England U20 debut as a substitute during a 3–0 defeat to Italy at the Eco-Power Stadium.
 In a follow-up match against Germany U20, Godo made his first start for England U20; but in the second-half, he scored an own-goal in the 55th minute before amending his mistake four minutes later by assisting an equaliser, as England U20 won 3–2.
 On 28 May 2025, he was called up to the Ivory Coast U23s for a set of friendly matches.
 He made his debut for Ivory Coast U23 in a friendly 3–0 loss to the Netherlands U21 on 6 June 2025.

+Godo was called up to the senior Ivory Coast national team for a set of friendlies in March 2026.